Module: awful.wallpaper

 cr:rectangle(0,0, width, height/3)

--- Clip-out some increasingly large sections of add the sun "bars"
+-- Clip-out some increasingly large sections to add the sun "bars"

 for i=0, 6 do